 collaborators prior to events and following events to discuss and evaluate

-For the past five years, the LASC has
+For the past seven years, the LASC has

 enjoyed significant growth in our classes (for all ages), our field trip

-programs, and our community arts programs.
-We are very pleased to see many participants who join with us for one program, and then return for other programs too.
+programs, and our community events.
+We are pleased to see many participants join with us for one program, and then return for other programs too.

 are not limited to):